-The scope of this document is for metal oxygen pipelines, distribution piping systems, and gaseous oxygen piping on an air separation plant external to the coldbox.
-It is limited to gaseous oxygen with a temperature range between -30 °C and 200 °C (-22 °F and 400 °F), pressures up to 21 MPa (3000 psig) and a dew point of -30 °C (-22 °F) or lower depending on local conditions.
+The scope of this publication is for metal oxygen pipelines, distribution piping systems, and gaseous oxygen piping on an air separation plant external to the coldbox.
+The scope is limited to gaseous oxygen with a temperature range between -30 °C and 200 °C (-22 °F and 400 °F), pressures up to 21 MPa (3000 psi) and a dew point of -30 °C (-22 °F) or less depending on local conditions.
+Although it is possible to safely use oxygen at higher temperatures and / or pressures, such applications are beyond the scope of this publication.
+In these cases, additional materials testing and / or a risk assessment, as appropriate to the application, shall be undertaken.

-This document does not apply to the following processes:
+This publication does not apply to the following processes:

 - oxygen cylinder filling plants;

 - medical oxygen piping installations;

-- cold box internal piping;
+- coldbox internal piping;

 - oxygen compressor units;

-- liquid oxygen vaporizers;
+- liquid oxygen vaporisers;

 - bulk oxygen facilities (liquid or high pressure gas) at the customer's site up to the point where gas enters the distribution systems; or

-- piping on specialized equipment and machines such as scarfing, jet piercing, etc.
+- piping on specialised equipment and machines such as scarfing, jet piercing, etc.